-Google Censors Entire Payday Industry; Who Will Be Next?
+Google Censors Entire Online Payday Advance Industry; Who Will Be Next?

 The ban is scheduled to take effect on July 13, 2016.
 Google’s decision to censor an entire legal industry raises questions about how the company might further misuse its power.
 Google has become incredibly powerful and collected an astonishing amount of information on people and their Internet habits for many years.
 The company and Internet marketing have become so strong that Google could potentially wipe out any industry that it chooses.

 Entrepreneurs Who Depend on Internet Sales Should Fear Google’s Growing Power